Alert Ready: During the 2020 Nova Scotia attacks

 The Royal Canadian Mounted Police was criticized following a killing spree by Gabriel Wortman on April 19, 2020 in Nova Scotia, for not having used the alert system to warn of the active gunman at-large.
 Premier Stephen McNeil stated that he had not formally received any request for the issuance of an emergency alert, and explained that "I can tell you, I'm not going to second-guess why someone or the organization did what they did or didn't do at this moment in time.
 This was an active environment, I can tell you.
 Deaths, gunfire.
 Let's give them an opportunity as an organization to explain that to you."
 RCMP Chief Superintendent Chris Leather stated that they had primarily relied on Twitter to issue timely updates on the situation due to its fluidity.
 However, the areas where the shootings occurred had poor internet access, and a large population of seniors (who may not necessarily be active users of social media).

 On April 22, Premier McNeil stated that at 10:15 a.m.
 AT, provincial emergency management officials had attempted to contact RCMP officials "a number of times" for permission and cooperation in issuing an alert.
 However, the RCMP did not respond; the suspect was shot and killed by police just over an hour later at 11:26 a.m.

 The RCMP did not have a national strategy or policy for use of emergency alerts during such situations, but some law enforcement agencies began to express interest in evaluating future use of the system as part of their communications strategies.
+During a September 2022 manhunt in Saskatchewan for the perpetrators of a mass stabbing, the RCMP issued at least 12 emergency alerts in four days related to the manhunt and other unrelated incidents, which media outlets contrasted to the Nova Scotia killing spree.